vcilabs/touchpoint-kit-android-staging/README-prod.md

 ## Sample App
 https://github.com/vcilabs/touchpointkit-sample-android

-## Installation using Pods
+## Installation
-Add the jitpack.io repository to the build.gradle or settings.gradle file (next to the other repository definitions in the app).
+Add the jitpack.io repository to the `build.gradle` or `settings.gradle` file (next to the other repository definitions in the app).
 For example:

 ```gradle
 dependencyResolutionManagement {